-Make diagonal incisions around the tomato stem and scoop it out.
-Cut the tomato into 1 cm rounds.
+Insert a knife diagonally around the tomato stems and scoop them out.
+Cut the tomatoes into 1 cm rounds.

-Cut off the base of the enoki mushrooms and separate into easy to eat clumps.
-If using large slices of pork, cut in half and season with salt and pepper.
+Cut off the base of the enoki mushrooms and separate into easy-to-eat sections.
+If using large slices of pork, cut in half before seasoning with salt and pepper.
 Prepare the soup by mixing [A].

 Lay the enoki mushrooms in a frying pan, and cover with 5 shiso leaves torn into bite-size pieces.
 Lay 2/3 of the tomatoes on top and lightly season with salt and pepper.

-Spread the pork over the tomatoes and cover with the remaining tomatoes.
-Pour soup and white wine over the dish in a circular motion.
+Spread the pork over the first layer of tomatoes, then cover with the remaining tomatoes.
+Pour the soup and white wine over the pan in a circular motion.

 Place the frying pan over medium heat.
-When everything comes to a boil, cover and braise for 5-6 minutes.
+When everything comes to a boil, cover and simmer for 5-6 minutes.